Clean Air Night fact sheet

 - Competent person schemes ensure solid fuel installations are professionally installed by a trained expert, preventing poor installations and setting industry safety standards that are constantly evolving.10

-- Regulations and standards will continue to strengthen and evolve over time for all solid fuel appliances and installations – this will be further innovation in appliance manufacturing, reducing emissions.
+- Regulations and standards will continue to strengthen and evolve over time for all solid fuel appliances and installations – furthering innovation in appliance manufacturing and reducing emissions.

-- Smoke control areas (SCAs) limit which fuels and appliances can be installed and used; and provide local authorities with the legislative powers to fine those burning irresponsibly, and recent funding from Defra has enabled cities to consult on expanding their SCAs, widening enforcement powers.11
+- Smoke control areas (SCAs) limit which fuels and appliances can be installed and used by homeowners, and provide local authorities with the legislative powers to fine those burning irresponsibly – with recent funding from Defra enabling cities to consult on expanding their SCAs, widening enforcement powers.11

 - Legal emission reduction targets require government to meet ambitious targets, incentivising effective, decisive action that will continue aiding emissions reductions from all sources – including domestic combustion.12

 When combined with expert-led user education, this legislation prevents the worst, most polluting burning practices.
-Every aspect of a stove – from manufacturing to installation, fuelling and maintenance – is held under scrutiny to ensure regulations, legislation, and best practices are followed.
+Every aspect of a stove – from manufacturing and installation to fuelling and maintenance – is held under scrutiny to ensure regulations, legislation, and best practices are followed.

 The entire solid fuel industry has responded to this scrutiny, taking accountability and tirelessly working to innovate – reducing emissions, improving efficiency, and educating consumers on how they can do their part, too.